jere1882/dl-blog/content/blog/probability-recap.md

 One of the most important reasons for the prominence of the Normal distribution is the **Central Limit Theorem (CLT)**.
 The CLT states that, under certain conditions, the distribution of the sum (or average) of a large number of independent, identically distributed random variables will approximate a Normal distribution, regardless of the original distribution of the variables.

 Suppose you're interested in understanding the average height of adult women in a country.
-- Let’s assume that the distribution of heights of individual women is not Normal.
+- Let's assume that the distribution of heights of individual women is not Normal.
 It could be skewed, bimodal, or have some other complex shape.
 - Now, you calculate the **mean height** of this sample of 30 women.
 The mean might still be a little skewed due to the small sample size and the underlying irregular distribution.
 - - Next, you repeat this sampling process many times — say, 1,000 times.
 Each time, you randomly select 30 women and calculate the mean height for each sample.
 - According to the **Central Limit Theorem**, the **distribution of these sample means** will start to look more and more **Normal** as you take more samples, regardless of the shape of the original distribution.